← All Neighbourhood Guides

 Restaurants, Cafés & Things To Do

 Humber Valley Village is not a neighbourhood you choose for its commercial density.
 There is no main street within the neighbourhood itself; residents reach restaurants, grocery stores, and services by driving or transiting east to Bloor West Village and The Kingsway, or north to the Eglinton-Royal York area.
-What the neighbourhood offers instead is a very high quality of natural and community amenity: the Humber River trail system, James Gardens, Old Mill Inn, and the Humber Valley Golf Course are within walking distance for most residents, and that combination is genuinely rare in a Toronto residential address.
+What the neighbourhood offers instead is a very high quality of natural and community amenity: the Humber River trail system and James Gardens are within walking distance for most residents, with Old Mill Toronto and the Humber Valley Golf Course a short trip away, and that combination is genuinely rare in a Toronto residential address.

 The payoff for accepting a car-dependent errand life is daily access to one of the city's best ravine and park systems, a hotel and spa that functions as a neighbourhood amenity, and one of Toronto's most underrated formal gardens.
-Residents tend to use the broader Bloor West Village and Kingsway commercial strips as their main street, and most report that the short drive to those areas is an acceptable trade for the quality of the residential environment.
-Buyers coming from denser Toronto neighbourhoods tend to adjust within the first year; those who don't adjust are usually the ones who should have bought closer to a main street.
+Most residents treat the broader Bloor West Village and Kingsway commercial strips as their main street, and the short drive to those areas is generally an acceptable trade for the quality of the residential environment.
+Buyers coming from denser Toronto neighbourhoods usually adjust within the first year; those who need a main street at their door tend to be happier closer to one.

-A heritage boutique hotel and destination spa in a historic mill building on the Humber River, walkable from the southern streets of the neighbourhood.
-Residents use it for weekend brunch, spa days, anniversary dinners, and hosting out-of-town guests.
-The restaurant overlooks the Humber River and is one of the most atmospheric dining rooms in west Toronto.
-One of the neighbourhood's most appreciated and least-marketed amenities.
+A historic dining, hotel, and spa destination in a heritage building on the Humber near Bloor Street, reached from Humber Valley Village by car, bike, or the Humber trail system.
+A popular spot for weekend brunch, spa days, anniversary dinners, and hosting out-of-town guests, with a restaurant overlooking the river that is one of the most atmospheric dining rooms in west Toronto.

 James Gardens

-A formal City of Toronto garden maintained along the west bank of the Humber River, just north of Bloor Street.
-One of Toronto's most beautiful public parks, James Gardens features seasonal plantings, maintained pathways, and a quiet ravine setting.
+A formal City of Toronto garden at 99 Edenbridge Drive along the Humber River, one of Humber Valley Village's defining local green spaces and one of Toronto's most beautiful public parks.
+James Gardens features seasonal plantings, maintained pathways, and a quiet ravine setting.
 Largely unknown to Torontonians who live more than a few neighbourhoods away.
 Residents walk to it year-round.

 Humber River Trail System

 The Humber River Valley trail connects through the neighbourhood, running south to Humber Bay and the Lake Ontario waterfront and north into the Etobicoke valley park network.
 Residents use it daily for walking, running, and cycling.
-The southern connection through the Old Mill area and the Humber Pedestrian Bridge is particularly scenic.
+The southern connection through the Old Mill area and the trail crossings near the river is particularly scenic.

 Bloor West Village and The Kingsway (nearby)

-The nearest commercial main streets are Bloor West Village (1-2 subway stops east) and The Kingsway (a short drive).
+The nearest commercial main streets are Bloor West Village and The Kingsway, reached by a short drive or by connecting to Line 2.
 Both offer independent restaurants, specialty food shops, cafes, and services.
 Most Humber Valley Village residents consider one or both their effective neighbourhood commercial strip.
-Pusateri's Fine Foods in The Kingsway is a popular grocery option; Bloor West Village has a broader range of everyday retail.
+The Kingsway has an upscale grocery option; Bloor West Village has a broader range of everyday retail.

 Hidden Gems

-The historic bridge at Old Mill connecting the trail across the Humber River.
-One of the most scenic spots in west Toronto and a daily crossing point for residents accessing the trail.
+The Humber River trail crossings near the Old Mill are among the most scenic spots in west Toronto and a favourite for walkers accessing the valley trail system.
 Often photographed in autumn foliage season, when the surrounding ravine turns and the valley is briefly extraordinary.

-Residents who live nearby use the Old Mill Inn's Sunday brunch as a neighbourhood ritual.
-The heritage dining room overlooking the Humber River has no equivalent in Etobicoke, and the proximity to walk rather than drive makes it unusually convenient for local homeowners.
+Old Mill Toronto's Sunday brunch is a popular weekend option for the area.
+The heritage dining room overlooking the Humber River has no equivalent in Etobicoke, a short trip south of the neighbourhood.

 James Gardens in October